mbarkhau/omnibust/README.md

 Usage
 =====

-Write omnibust.cfg and show found resources
+Show found resources and write omnibust.cfg and

     $ cd your/project/directory
-    $ omninust init
+    $ omninust .

-Show all references to static resources.

-    $ omnibust scan

-If this doesn't find all references to static files, or doesn't find the static files themselves, you will have to adjust your your omnibust.cfg (see below).
+If this doesn't find all references to static files, or doesn't find the static files themselves, you will have to adjust `static_dirs` and `code_dirs` in your omnibust.cfg (see below).
 Please also consider opening a ticket on [https://bitbucket.org/mbarkhau/omnibust], as we would like to have the script work out of the box for as many projects as reasonably possible.